University of Santo Tomas Faculty of Engineering: History

 The university held classes up to 1941 but had to close when the Japanese turned its Sampaloc campus into a military camp during World War II.
 The Intramuros campus was burned down on February 8, 1944.
 On January 7, 1946, the university reopened at its present site in Sampaloc and the Faculty of Engineering was temporarily based in the UST Main Building.
 UST Engineering reopened with 300 students.
 Chemical Engineering accepted the first batch of women enrollees in the faculty.
 Electrical Engineering was offered on the same year to attract more students.

 In 1948, Mining Engineering was phased out due to the decreasing number of students interested in mining.

 Things started to look good as the Faculty was given a new separate home in February 1950.
 The four-story, E-shaped building known as the Roque Ruaño Building, in honor of great civil engineer alumnus, Rev. Fr.
 Roque Ruaño, O.P.
 (Batch 1912) who is responsible for the construction of the UST Main Building.
 It housed not only the Faculty but included the College of Architecture and Fine Arts.
 On the same year, the Faculty produced the first women engineer: Purita Sarandi, Carmelita Reyes and Josefina Lamban, who graduated Magna cum laude.

 From four-year course, in 1954, engineering course was extended to a five-year course to accommodate more subjects related to engineering.
 Electronics Engineering paved the way for a bachelor's degree in Electronics and Communications Engineering in 1963.
 The Institute of Technological Courses became part of the Faculty in 1972.
 Industrial Engineering is integrated into the college in 1977, with Dean Francisco G. Reyes as head.
 In 1979, the Engineering Sciences division that houses first and second year engineering students is formed to offer basic engineering-related subjects.

 In 2003, College of Architecture and College of Fine Arts and Design vacated the Roque Ruaño Building, and replaced by Department of Information and Computer Studies.

 Founded in 1999 as Institute of Computer Sciences under the College of Science, Information and Computer Studies was formally integrated to the Faculty of Engineering in 2004 due to its technically oriented character.
-However, in 2014, the department became a separate institute—Institute of Information and Computing Sciences—yet it is still affiliated with and is under the deanship of the Faculty.
+However, in 2014, the department became a separate institute, and in 2021 it was elevated to a college, becoming the College of Information and Computing Sciences.